Casehero

 a.
 DDM Calculation during the first stage (the year 2011 – 2015)

 In this case, the first stage is assumed to cover 5 years.
-In 2011, the expected dividend estimated by analysts is $1.21.
+In 2011, the expected dividend estimated by analysts was $1.21.
 In terms of growth rate, we use the earning growth rate predicted by the analysts, that is, 10.40% [See Appendix I].

-For the year 2011 – 2015, we get the expected dividend as $1.21, $1.33, $1.47, $1.62 and $1.79 respectively.
+For the years 2011 – 2015, we get the expected dividend as $1.21, $1.33, $1.47, $1.62, and $1.79, respectively.
 Therefore, we can now discount each amount to find out the present value.
 (Discount as 6.99% derived from CAPM.
 [See Page 1: DDM method].)
 Lastly, the total present value for the first stage is $6.03.

 b.
 DDM Calculation during the second stage (the year 2016 onwards)